republican-creole

 Next is the software setup.
 In software setup, you need to configure the router to have the proper IP connection scheme such as DNS, IP subnets, etc. to make WAN/LAN connection work.

 There are alternatives to configure the router.
 Some people prefer to use Web-based feature (i.e. SDM) since it "seems" easier to use.
 Keep in mind that SDM is not always available on any router.
-Even when SDM is available, there are some features that require non-SDM to configure.
+Even when SDM is available, some features may require non-SDM to configure.

 You need to have the following items to be able to use CLI.